Summary

 These capabilities transform incrementality testing from a resource-intensive process into a scalable measurement methodology that supports ongoing optimization and strategic decision-making.

 Retail media incrementality testing enables strategic optimization that extends beyond individual campaign performance.
-The insights generated through proper experimentation support business decisions across multiple dimensions:
+The insights generated through proper experimentation support business decisions across multiple dimensions.
+Many teams use an omnichannel marketing platform to unify planning, activation, and measurement across walled gardens so incrementality learnings translate into cross retailer budget decisions.

 - Budget allocation optimization shifts investments toward highest-performing opportunities based on proven incremental value rather than surface-level metrics